 Executive Director, CFRE

 Jennifer helped co-found The Friendship Club in 1995, and became Executive Director in 2004.
 The Friendship Club merged with NEO (New Events and Opportunities) in September 2020, and was renamed Bright Futures for Youth.
 Jennifer is a Certified Fundraising Executive (CFRE).
-She is a Nevada County Relief Fund Community Advisory Committee ex-officio member and serves on the board of the Continuum of Care.
+She is a Nevada County Relief Fund Community Advisory Committee ex-officio member and serves as Board President of the Nevada County Continuum of Care.
 Jennifer served as founding board president of Sierra Harvest and is Board Chair of the Center for Nonprofit Leadership.
-Jennifer serves as a Nevada City School District Board Trustee.
+Jennifer serves as Chair of the Nevada City School District Board of Trustees.
 She is a graduate of the Nevada County Leadership Institute and the county’s Citizens Academy.
 Jennifer is a Gallup/CliftonStrengths coach, focusing on building better teams.
 Jennifer was raised in Nevada County.
 She received a degree in Communication from the University of Colorado at Boulder and has studied nonprofit administration in a master’s degree program at the University of San Francisco.

 Dena Valin Malakian